Harley Morenstein: Vlogging career

 Morenstein became famous on Vine in 2013 with his Vine on beard shaving.
-Since then he has been prevalent on Vine, and in 2015 after sporadically Vlogging on YouTube since 2014, he began Vlogging full-time, with videos featuring his girlfriend (though they have since broken up amicably as of 2019), dog, and the other members of EpicMealTime.
+Since then he has been prevalent on Vine, and in 2015 after sporadically vlogging on YouTube since 2014, he began vogging full-time, with videos featuring his girlfriend (though they have since broken up amicably as of 2019), dog, and the other members of EpicMealTime.
 He has amassed nearly 300,000 subscribers on his vlog channel.